 Resolution Approach:

-Status inquiry requests return no data or unexpected results, preventing proper monitoring of payment transaction status.
+Status inquiry requests return no data or unexpected results, preventing proper monitoring of payment transaction status and onboarding provisioning progress.
 These issues can impact reconciliation and operational visibility.

 Common Causes: